St.George offers rainbow credit cards to celebrate Mardi Gras

-If you’re working to pay down an existing debt, you can take advantage of a promotional balance transfer offer of 0% p.a. for the first 16 months.
-This reverts to the variable cash advance rate of 19.49% p.a. once the promotional period is up, so make sure to pay your balance in full before this happens.
+If you’re working to pay down an existing debt, you can take advantage of a promotional balance transfer offer of 0% p.a. for the first 32 months, with no balance transfer fee.
+This reverts to the variable cash advance rate of 21.49% p.a. once the promotional period is up, so make sure to pay your balance in full before this happens.

 You can also request an additional cardholder, which could come in handy if you want to manage your finances under one account.